Experimental engineering of Floquet topological phases in a one-dimensional optical lattice: Two-tone coherent modulation

-For experimental detection, we employ the same Ramsey protocol described above.
-A two-tone LPS pulse with frequency components $\omega_s=\omega_0$ and $2\omega_0$, whose stroboscopic Floquet Hamiltonian is denoted by $H_F^{(s,j)}$, prepares Bloch states at the BIS momenta $k_{j,L/R}$ for $j=1,2$.
-The second pulse is the two-tone LDM introduced before.
-By recording Ramsey fringes at the left and right momenta for each BIS pair $j$, we directly probe the relative phase of the transverse coupling field $h_{F,y}^{(j)}(k_{j,L/R})$.
-The results, shown in Fig.~\ref{fig3}, demonstrate that the Ramsey fringes retain an approximately $\pi$ phase difference between $k_{j,L}$ and $k_{j,R}$ for each BIS pair.
+To probe the two BIS pairs experimentally, we employ the same Ramsey protocol as above.
+A two-tone LPS pulse with frequency components $\omega_0$ and $2\omega_0$, whose stroboscopic Floquet Hamiltonian is denoted by $H_F^{(s,\ell)}$, prepares Bloch states on the BIS pairs $k_{\ell,L/R}$ for $\ell=1,2$, and the second pulse is the two-tone LDM introduced in Eq.~\ref{eq_twotoneV}.
+By recording Ramsey fringes at the left and right BISs of each pair, we directly probe the relative phase between $h_{F,y}^{(\ell)}(k_{\ell,L})$ and $h_{F,y}^{(\ell)}(k_{\ell,R})$.
+As shown in Fig.~\ref{fig3}, the Ramsey fringes exhibit an approximately $\pi$ phase difference between $k_{\ell,L}$ and $k_{\ell,R}$ for both BIS pairs.
 The measured Ramsey periods are $\tilde{T}=178(9)\,\mathrm{\mu s}$ for the $\pi$-BIS and $\tilde{T}=113(1)\,\mathrm{\mu s}$ for the $0$-BIS.
-As a consequence of this period shift, the topology cannot be inferred solely from the initial Ramsey phase using the simple form of Eq.~\ref{eq_spinimbaevlution}.
+Because of the pulse-dependent period shift, the initial Ramsey phase does not directly yield the relative phase between the two BIS pairs, and therefore cannot by itself determine whether the two gap windings add or cancel.